 In this part we shall cover character creation.
 This game came out in

-1995 1986 LIKE I HAD CLEARLY KNOWN ALL ALONG which one can immediately spot by virtue of its lack of streamlining which is so cleverly hidden that only a genius, nay, a modern day Sherlock Holmes crossbred with Mr. Spock.
+1995 1986 LIKE I HAD CLEARLY KNOWN ALL ALONG which one can immediately spot by virtue of its lack of streamlining which is so cleverly hidden that only a genius, nay, a modern day Sherlock Holmes crossbred with Mr. Spock could detect it.
 Warhammer Fantasy Roleplay is a very comprehensive and detailed game, often more focused on versimilitude then game-balance and as opposed to something like AD&D the game gives you the mechanical tools to do just about anything from the get-go.
 A drawback is that this game was made before streamlining became a thing, thus you are left with a great deal of stats and skills that would later be streamlined into a more manageable number.

 Characteristics are of course generated randomly, praise, by a base number + the result of multiple d10s (for percentage based skills) or by a base number + the result of a D3 (for attributes that give a flat bonus or value such as movement or strength).
 The first thing to set it apart from it’s Gygaxian counterpart is that Movement in WhF is an ability and thus some humans will be faster then other humans.
 The other abilities are as follows: